ansible/awx/docs/docsite/rst/rest_api/authentication.rst

 Basic Authentication
 ---------------------

 Basic Authentication (Basic Auth) is stateless, thus the base64-encoded ``username`` and ``password`` must be sent along with each request via the Authorization header.
-This can be used for API calls from curl requests, python scripts, or individual requests to the API. :ref:`api_oauth2_auth` is recommended for accessing the API when at all possible.
+This can be used for API calls from curl requests, python scripts, or individual requests to the API.

 Example with curl: